amanvig1/website/content/post/05_bfs_vs_topo.md

 {{% include "05_bfs_vs_topo/demo-button-1.html" %}}

 The order in which BFS visits the nodes is obviously wrong!
 It visits `thiserror` before `syn`.
-That's equivalent to compiling a package before all of it's dependencies are compiled.
-The topological sort is correct, because by definition it needs to visit all the dependencies before visiting a node.
+That is equivalent to compiling a package before all of its dependencies are compiled.
+The topological sort is correct, because by definition, it needs to visit all the dependencies before visiting a node.

 Some of the other nodes in the example graph show this behavior too.
 For example, `serde` and `proc-macro2`.
 So why did I use BFS for this use case in the first place?